ingoelgringo/7.1-Slutprojekt/README.md

-This is a school-project.
-Trying to learn wed development.
+This is a school-project to learn web development.

 /ingo